absalom-muc/MHI-AC-Ctrl/SW-Configuration.md

 ### int loop(uint max_time_ms)
 For receiving / transmitting a frame of 20 bytes.
 The input parameter is the maximum time which should be consumed by the loop function.
-Use a value > T<sub>Frame</sub> + T<sub>FramePause</sub> to ensure there is succient time to receive a frame.
+Use a value > T<sub>Frame</sub> + T<sub>FramePause</sub> to ensure there is sufficient time to receive a frame.

 This is a blocking function which takes - dependent on the AC model - about 10 ...
 50ms.
 Inside the loop function no delay() or yield() call is used.
 The following return values are supported: